-M.S.N.
-Nurse Practitioner Programs: Women's Health Nurse Practitioner
+MSN Nurse Practitioner Programs: Women's Health Nurse Practitioner

-58 quarter credits; 640 clinical hours minimum
+58 guarter credits; 640 clinical hours minimum

 In 2006, Planned Parenthood Federations of America (PPFA) made the decision to transfer the program for a Women's Health Nurse Practitioner Certificate to the Drexel University College of Nursing and Health Professions.
-In making this transition, it is now a M.S.N.
-Women's Health Nurse Practitioner program.
+In making this transition, it is now a MSN Women's Health Nurse Practitioner program.

 The online Women's Health Nurse Practitioner track offers students both full and part time course of study options.
 Didactic and clinical education is delivered via distance online learning and pre-approved community based clinical preceptorships.
 The courses offered throughout the track reflect the competencies and skill sets required for today's Women's Health Nurse Practitioner as knowledge expands, health care systems evolve, technology advances and practice changes in response to current needs and evidence based research.
-Graduates are eligible to sit for NCC's Women's Health Nurse Practitioner Examination.

 The nurse practitioner faculty are committed to quality and excellence in the online nurse practitioner (NP) programs.
 Campus visits are essential to students transitioning into the NP role.
-Students meet on campus for 10 days at the beginning of the clinical practicum rotations and for one week at the end of the clinical practicum rotations.
+Students meet on campus for a mandatory on-campus Residency at the beginning of the clinical practicum rotations and at the end of the clinical practicum rotations.
 The residencies afford faculty the opportunity to provide students with direct support, guidance, and mentoring while they provide students with the opportunity to interact with faculty and collaborate with peers.
 The oncampus visits allow faculty to ensure that 1) students are adequately prepared to enter the clinical environment and 2) that students are adequately prepared to graduate from the program.

-M.S.N. - Women's Health Nurse Practitioner
+MSN - Women's Health Nurse Practitioner

-M.S.N.
-Core courses Credits

-NURS 500 Confronting Issues in Contemporary Health Care Environments 3.0

-NURS 502 Advanced Ethical Decision Making in Health Care 3.0

-RSCH 519 Introduction to Biostatistics 3.0

-RSCH 523 Methods for Health Research 3.0

-NURS 526 Information, Innovation and Technology in Advanced Nursing Practice 3.0

-NURS 527 Evidence-Based Approaches to Practice 3.0
+MSN Core courses Credits INFO 526 Information Innovation and Technology for Advanced Nursing Practice 3.0 NURS 500 Confronting Issues in Contemporary Health Care Environments 3.0 NURS 502 Advanced Ethical Decision Making in Health Care 3.0 RSCH 519 Introduction to Biostatistics 3.0 RSCH 523 Methods for Health Research 3.0 NURS 527 Evidence-Based Approaches to Practice 3.0 Support cours ses: NURS 548 Advanced Pathophysiology 3.0 NURS 549 Advanced Pharmacology 3.0 NURS 550 Advanced Clinical Assessment and Diagnostic Reasoning 4.0 NURS 678 Health, Wellness and Primary Care for Women's Health Nurse Practitioners I 3.0 NURS 679 Health, Wellness and Primary Care for Women's Health Nurse Practitioners II 3.0 NURS 682 Pharmacology for Women's Health Nurse Practitioners I 3.0

-Support courses:
+Practicum courses:

-NURS 548 Advanced Pathophysiology 3.0

-NURS 549 Advanced Pharmacology 3.0

-NURS 550 Advanced Clinical Assessment and Diagnostic Reasoning 4.0

-NURS 678 Practitioners I 3.0 NURS 679 Health, Wellness and Primary Care for Women's Health Nurse Practitioners II 3.0 NURS 682 Pharmacology for Women's Health Nurse Practitioners I 3.0 Practicum courses: NURS 690 Management and Care of the Gynecological Needs of Women I 5.0 NURS 691 Management and Care of the Gynecological Needs of Women II 5.0 NURS 692 Management and Care of the Obstetrical Needs of Women and Families I 5.0 NURS 693 Management and Care of the Obstetrical Needs of Women and Families II 5.0 Professional Seminar NURS 664 Professional Seminar for Women's Health Nurse Practitioners 1.0
+NURS 690 Management and Care of the Gynecological Needs of Women I 5.0 NURS 691 Management and Care of the Gynecological Needs of Women II 5.0 NURS 692 Management and Care of the Obstetrical Needs of Women and Families I 5.0 NURS 693 Management and Care of the Obstetrical Needs of Women and Families II 5.0 Professional Se eminar NURS 664 Professional Seminar for Women's Health Nurse Practitioners 1.0